About Research at JFK Medical Center

 Types of Clinical Trials

-The JFK Medical Center Research Department conducts the following five clinical trials:
+The JFK Medical Center Research Department conducts the following five types of clinical trials:

 - Treatment Trials - test experimental treatments, new combinations of drugs, devices or test new approaches